HalinGG/RestAPI-HWK/README.rst

     pip install -r requirements.txt

+Steps to install MongoDB: https://docs.mongodb.com/manual/administration/install-community/

 Rest API: WordAPI
 =================

 This is a Rest API that returns the total count of words from input.

 Step 1:
+Start MongoDB by executing "mongod" file
+This should start mongoDB at '127.0.0.1:27017/'
 Run "myflaskapp.py" to start the Flask Web Server at http://127.0.0.1:5000/

 Step 2:
 Enter input into URL in the form::